 Prices vary, but pool screen enclosures typically cost $6-8 per square foot.
 Based on that, you can expect to pay several thousand dollars at minimum to screen in an average-sized inground swimming pool.
 Estimating the bottom-line price for a pool lanai is difficult because of the following variables:

 - Size of the area being screened

 - Number of sides to be screened (in other words, does it connect to the house?)

 Naturally, you can save a lot by screening the pool yourself.
 In fact, you can find pool screen enclosure kits that make the job easier.
 Still, before undertaking such a project, make sure it conforms to the residential pool code in your area – especially if you plan to use the enclosure to meet safety barrier requirements.

 Don’t “Cage” Yourself In

 If you’re unsure about getting a pool screen enclosure, the best advice is take your time deciding.
-Unless you have past experience with pool screens, or special concerns about the Zika virus in your area, you can afford to take a wait-and-see approach.
+Unless you have past experience with pool screens, or special concerns that make one particularly attractive, you can afford to take a wait-and-see approach.
 After you’ve used the pool for a summer or two, you can get it screened in if it turns out to be necessary.

 Even in places that are notorious for mosquitoes, many pool owners get by just fine without a screen enclosure.
 In these cases, keeping the pool properly chlorinated and in good working condition are enough to keep the pests at bay.
 Luck of the draw is also important, as even within the same general area, some locations just seem to draw bugs more than others.